jame25/Chatterb0x/CONTRIBUTING.md

 ---

-Thank you for your interest in improving Chatterbox TTS - UI!
+Thank you for your interest in improving Chatterb0x Clipboard Reader!